Published Research Studies on tDCS

-The scientific and academic research communities have been studying Transcranial Direct Current Stimulation (tDCS) for decades, with recent interest in the topic exploding over the last 10-15 years.
+The scientific and academic research communities have been studying Transcranial Direct Current Stimulation (tDCS) for decades, with interest in the topic exploding over the last 10-15 years.
+The number of scientific studies conducted per year has increased every year since 2006.
 In 2007, 2008 and 2011, the number of published studies on tDCS doubled that of the previous year.

-As of January 1, 2017 there are currently over 3,000 published tDCS studies on PubMed.gov, with nearly 700 (~23%) of them having been published in 2016 alone.

-Below you will find a collection of the most recent scientific studies on tDCS.
-Each article includes data on where it was published, date published, contributing authors, as well as an abstract, or summary of the article.
+As of May 2019, there are over 4,200 research papers on tDCS available through PubMed alone!
+Below you will find a collection of the latest studies recently published on tDCS.
+Each study includes information on where the paper was published along with publication date, contributing authors, and an abstract or summary of the findings.

 - Brain Stimulation in Obsessive-Compulsive Disorder (OCD): A Systematic Review.Related ArticlesBrain Stimulation in Obsessive-Compulsive Disorder (OCD): A Systematic Review.
 Curr Neuropharmacol.
 2019 04 09;: Authors: Rapinesi C, Kotzalidis GD, Ferracuti S, Sani G, Girardi P, Del Casale A Abstract BACKGROUND: Obsessive-compulsive disorder (OCD) is highly prevalent, severe, chronic, and disabling.
 There is need for alternative strategies for treatment-resistant OCD.
 OBJECTIVE: This review aims to assess the effect of brain stimulation techniques in OCD.
 METHOD: We included papers published in peer-reviewed journals dealing with brain stimulation techniques in OCD.
 We conducted treatment-specific searches for OCD (Technique AND ((randomized OR randomised) AND control* AND trial) AND (magnetic AND stimulation OR ... read more3 weeks ago